 Daily, weekly, monthly and yearly duties you should be doing on your homestead.

-I knew there were probably things that I needed to do but just didn’t know it was important.
-There were other things that I knew were important but didn’t quite know how often they were supposed to be done.
+I knew there were probably things that I needed to do but just didn’t know it was important to add to my homestead daily schedule.
+And other things I knew were important but didn’t quite know how often they were supposed to be done.
 Well, here are my duties I aim to achieve on my homestead!

-My daily duties on the homestead are the obvious ones.
+My homesteading daily schedule is really just the obvious ones.
 Feeding the chickens, ducks, and rabbits and watering the gardens in the morning.
 I also have nightly duties I do such as giving the chickens scratch while picking up their eggs and stirring my fermented feed a second time.

 I take my rabbits food bowl out of their hutch and replace it with either fresh greens or hay.